Trade a Gas-Guzzler for One With Better Fuel Economy — Will You Save Money?

 Take me for example - I drive a 3/4 ton Chevy Silverado with a towing package and it is my only vehicle and did I mention it gets 12 mpg.
 Ouch.
 And, given my lifestyle includes a wide array of outdoor activities requiring a truck, it is not an option for me to not own some type of pick up truck.
 Does it make sense for me to buy a fuel efficient car and sell my truck, simply park my 10 year old truck aside for monthly camping or hauling trips and invest in a second fuel-efficient car, or does it make more economic sense to continue as a "one truck" family?

 For many of our readers, their situation is fairly similar.
 I paid cash for my truck initially, so I do not have to account for depreciation or money owed on it, so some of you may have a slightly different scenario.
 If you've purchased your SUV or truck in the past several years and have a outstanding loan balance, it is likely you owe more than the vehicle is worth, considering the high depreciation that comes with the first few years of ownership, combined with the fact that these gas guzzling vehicles are just not in demand right now.
-In fact, according to a recent article in the Wall Street Journal, a 3 year old large SUV today is worth about $2,000 to $3,000 less at trade-in than a three-year-old large SUV would have been in 2007, before gas prices began to soar.
-A three-year old Chevy Tahoe that might have fetched $19,700 in September 2007, may only be worth $16,400 at trade-in.
-This equates to an additional loss of approximately 16%, on top of "typical" depreciation.
+In fact, according to a recent article in the Wall Street Journal, a 3 year old large SUV today is worth about $2,000 to $3,000 less at trade-in than a three-year-old large SUV would have been, before gas prices began to soar.
+A three-year old Chevy Tahoe that might have fetched $19,700, may only be worth $16,400 at trade-in.
+This equates to an additional loss of approximately 16 percent, on top of "typical" depreciation.